Shirley-Patricia/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 10 Deletes all the regular files (not the directories) with a .js extension
 11. Counts the number of directories and sub-directories in the current directory.
 12. Displays the 10 newest files, sorted from the newest to the oldest
+13. Takes a list of words as input and prints only words that appear exactly once.